Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 ### 2.1 Goals

 In this lesson, we want to model the networks of letter exchange of scholars in and around the 17th century often referred to as Republic of Letters.
-For the purposes of this, a very basic model suffices, but there are some aspects we need at the very least to approach an actual model of the Republic of Letters.
+For the purposes of this lesson, a very basic model will suffice, but there are some aspects we need at the very least to approach an actual model of the Republic of Letters.

 We want to have:
 - a space in which the scholars are situated and can move,